Eurasian goshawk: Voice

-Northern goshawks normally only call during courtship or the nesting season.
+Eurasian goshawks normally only call during courtship or the nesting season.
 Adult goshawks may chatter a repeated note, varying in speed and volume based on the context.
 When calling from a perch, birds often turn their heads slowly from side to side, producing a ventriloquial effect.
 The male calls a fast, high-pitched kew-kew-kew when delivering food or else a very different croaking guck or chup.
 The latter sound has been considered by some authors similar to that of a person snapping the tongue away from the roof the mouth; the males produce it by holding the beak wide open, thrusting the head up and forward, then bringing it down as the sound is emitted, repeated at intervals of five seconds.
 This call is uttered when the male encounters a female.
 In a study in France, calling mainly peaked in late courtship/early nesting around late March to April, can begin up to 45 minutes before sunrise, and are more than twice in as frequent in the first three hours of daylight as in the rest of the day.
-Occasionally hunting northern goshawks may make shrill screams when pursuing prey, especially if a lengthy chase is undertaken and the prey is already aware of its intended predator.
+Occasionally hunting Eurasian goshawks may make shrill screams when pursuing prey, especially if a lengthy chase is undertaken and the prey is already aware of its intended predator.